ClementBenezech/webpackExperiments/README.md

 Basically, you'll just tell webpack where to start looking for stuff to bundle in you app and from this (entry)point it will find all dependencies and integrate them in your build.

-To do so, you'll need to create a Webpack configuration file to define "what to do with what file in what case".
+To do so, we'll need to create a Webpack configuration file to define "what to do with what file in what case".

+And with the help of this repository and the EXTENSIVELY commented webpack configuration file, you can understand, and see for yourself how this all falls into place.

 ## How to get started

+### First, of course, you'll need to have node.js installed.
+You can get it here: https://nodejs.org/en/

-Just clone the repo and then install the necessary packages.
+Then just clone the repo and then install the necessary packages.

 They are referenced in the package.json so you just need to run: